Ideology of the SS: Racial policies

-Consistent with the eugenic and racial policies of the Third Reich, Himmler advocated racial elitism for his SS members.
+Consistent with the eugenic and racial policies of the Nazis, Himmler advocated racial elitism for his SS members.
 Racial criteria like proving pure "Aryan" lineage back to 1750 or 1800 constituted part of the vetting for entrance into the SS.
 Throughout the existence of the SS, its members were regularly encouraged to procreate to maintain and increase the "Aryan-Nordic bloodline"; the SS members, along with their wives and children, were to become an exclusive racial community (Sippengemeinschaft) within the Nazi state.
 Along these lines, Himmler stated on 8 November 1937 at a Gruppenführer meeting in Munich in the officers' quarters:

 Similarly, Himmler drew an analogy between the Nordic race and Bolshevism and argued during a speech that the triumph of Bolshevism would mean the extermination of the Nordic race.
 He also believed that once the SS had succeeded in being a racially pure organisation then other Germans would naturally join the SS.
 Correspondingly, SS men were indoctrinated with anti-Slavic beliefs.

 Hitler subscribed to these views and once remarked that the "elite" of the future Nazi state would stem from the SS since "only the SS practices racial selection."
 Wives of SS members were scrutinized accordingly for their "racial fitness", and marriages had to be approved through official channels as part of the SS ideological mandate.
-According to their ideology, SS men were believed to be the bearers of the very best of the so-called Nordic blood, and it was their ideological tenets and scholarly justifications that shaped numerous Nazi actions and policies, merging racial determinism, Nordicism, and antisemitism.
+According to their ideology, SS men were believed to be the bearers of the very best "Nordic blood", and it was their ideological tenets and scholarly justifications that shaped numerous Nazi actions and policies, merging racial determinism, Nordicism, and antisemitism.

+Correspondingly, SS ideology fused social Darwinism with a utopian vision of racial progress, seeking the biological "higher development" (Höherentwicklung) of the Germanic-Nordic race.
+SS ethics, grounded in what Richard Weikart terms Hitler’s "evolutionary ethic," aimed to counter degeneration through eugenics and racial cleansing.
+Jews, cast as an existential threat, were targeted for extermination to ensure racial survival.
+In this framework, genocide was framed as a form of "biomedical utopianism" to clear away the "unfit" and promote new life in keeping with the Nazi biopolitical order.